Learning and talking a language

 Directive function

 For example: Take this book to Mary and tell her thank you.
+In addition to requests, this function is prevalent in legal documents and policies where specific actions are necessitated.

 What Are the Different Functions of Language - Directive function